reiend/react-starter-project/README.md

 # react-starter-project

-A config template for starting new React project.
+A config template for starting new React project with HMR.
 Using webpack, jest, babel, eslint, scss, postcss, autoprefixer, purgecss and tailwindscss.